-A signal is information that arises from single or multiple source/s that may suggest a potential causal association between a drug and event given that the causal relationship between drug & event were previously unknown or inadequately documented.
+A Signal Management in Pharmacovigilance is information that arises from single or multiple source/s that may suggest a potential causal association between a drug and event given that the causal relationship between drug & event were previously unknown or inadequately documented.
 These signals are used for risk-benefit evaluation of a product and emerging safety issues that would cause harm to a patient.
 Usually, more than a single Individual Case Study Report (ICSR) is required to generate a signal.
-Signal management processes are necessary for the early detection of unknown adverse events of medicines, for identifying early warnings of adverse events (serious & non-serious), to determine new risks and existing benefit-risk balance of medicinal products, and to determine what regulatory actions to take to minimize patient risk.

 Signal detection involves review of individual case safety reports, aggregate reports, scientific literature, agency website and use of quantitative statistical methods or a combination of these.
 Signals may arise from disparate sources including: